MScottBlake/mscottblake.github.io/_posts/2025-10-28-terraform-101-resources-and-data-sources.md

 Resources describe **what Terraform should create or manage**.
 In the `axm` provider, there’s one key resource: `axm_device_management_service`.

-This resource represents a Device Management server record within Apple School or Business Manager.
+This resource represents a Device Management assignment within Apple School or Business Manager.

-Here’s a simple example:

 ```hcl
 resource "axm_device_management_service" "iru" {